mute-key/landle/README.md

-it was the rehab code.
+it was a rehab code.

 deprecated entirely.